iamshihab2020/omnicore-web/omnicore-backend/README.md

     └── views.py
 ```

-## Frontend (Next.js)
+## Frontend Integration

-Details of the frontend implementation can be found in the `omnicore-frontend` directory.
+This backend is designed to work with the OmniCore frontend application located in the `omnicore-frontend` directory.
+Please see the README.md in that directory for frontend-specific details.

 ## Multi-Tenancy Architecture